CamCove-Crichton/transporter/README.md

 - Love Sandwiches walkthrough project
 - Python module content
 - Tutor support
+- Code Institute deploy walkthrough on deploying with Heroku

 [GeeksforGeeks](https://www.geeksforgeeks.org/check-if-element-exists-in-list-in-python/)
 - Reminder on how to search for a value in a list of values